Table of Contents:

 Per federal regulations, visiting students are not eligible for financial aid through NYU.
 Visiting students should contact the financial aid office at their home institution regarding their financial aid options.

 All participants who have been accepted to a Steinhardt study abroad program must comply with the following policies:

 For all current NYU and non-NYU students: admission to a Steinhardt study abroad program is contingent upon the student's continued academic success through the duration of the semester prior to departure.
 Should a student's admission to a Steinhardt study abroad program be revoked as a result of poor academic performance, NYU will not be responsible for refunding any expenses incurred in preparation for the intended study abroad program.

-All participants who are admitted to a Steinhardt Global Affairs short-term graduate program are required to attend all pre-departure sessions and class meetings (pre, during, and post-travel) as scheduled unless otherwise noted as an optional activity.
+All participants who are admitted to a Steinhardt Global Affairs short-term program are required to attend all pre-departure sessions and class meetings (pre, during, and post-travel) as scheduled unless otherwise noted as an optional activity.
 Failure to attend required meetings may negatively impact the participant’s final grade (for graded, credit-bearing experiences) and/or result in the participant being withdrawn from the program.

 Participant Conduct Expectations